vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We use the Digital Ocean managed PostgresSQL database service, this delivers a highly available database backend.
 Updates and maintenance are performed by Digital Ocean, independent of our administration efforts.

 There is one active PostgreSQL database instance ([Majel](https://memory-alpha.fandom.com/wiki/Majel_Barrett_Roddenberry)) with 2 vCPU and 4GB of memory, with a standby instance ready to take over automatically in the event of system failure.
+We use PostgreSQL 15.x.

 Digital Ocean instance "T-Shirt" sizes for databases are done by vCPU, memory, disk size, and connections to the database.
 The connection count limits are based on sizing best practices for PostgreSQL, with a few held in reserve for their use to manage the service.